versionize/versionize/README.md

 _how it works:_

-1. when you land commits on your `master` branch, select the _Squash and Merge_ option (not required).
+1. when you land commits on your `main` branch, select the _Squash and Merge_ option (not required).
 2. add a title and body that follows the [Conventional Commits Specification](https://conventionalcommits.org).
 3. when you're ready to release a nuget package:
-    1. `git checkout master; git pull origin master`
+    1. `git checkout main; git pull origin main`
     2. run `versionize`
-    3. `git push --follow-tags origin master`
+    3. `git push --follow-tags origin main`
     4. `dotnet pack`
     5. `dotnet nuget push`